raulbethencourt/Fenix/README.md

 ![fenix image](./fenix.png)

-This repo it's a backup and also the objectif it's to have a fast setup for reinstallation or migration.
+This repository it's a system backup and also the objective it's to have fast setup for migration.

 ## Install

-You will need you use this command that I haven't created jet 😅
+You will need to use this command that I haven't created jet 😅 to set everything up

 ```
 ./script.py